dwhieb/utilities/cmd/atom-config/README.md

 # atom-config

-This script copies the `config.cson` file back into Atom's directory whenever it become corrupted.
+This script copies the `config.cson` file back into Atom's directory whenever it becomes corrupted.